shaik1002/biggitlabbomb/doc/user/project/merge_requests/reviews/suggestions.md

 Prerequisites:

-- You must be the author of the merge request, or have at least the Developer role for the project.
+- You must be the author of the merge request, or have at least the Developer role in the project.

 To apply suggested changes directly from the merge request: